carpentries/instructor-training/_extras/guide.md

 * When your time is up, I will stop you and ask you to give feedback on yourself and then ask others to add their feedback.
 (EB)

 Different ways of managing feedback during the demo:
-* Create your own etherpad and populate it with episode links, feedback templates, whatever.
+* Create your own Etherpad and populate it with episode links, feedback templates, whatever.
 * Use +/- content delivery rubric.
 (Or use "improvement" in place of "-" as suggested by MC).
 Keep in mind that some learners (like some Trainers) do not have the content expertise to be able to fully evaluate that category for all lessons.
-* If there is time (4 people or less) you can do feedback entirely verbally, or have them issue verbal feedback after writing notes in the etherpad.
+* If there is time (4 people or less) you can do feedback entirely verbally, or have them issue verbal feedback after writing notes in the Etherpad.
 If you do this, suggest having presenter give their own feedback, then other learners, then Trainer can summarize/disagree/add/emphasize as needed.
 * I take notes on physical paper during each demo with points I think need to be made, then mark things off as others mention them in their feedback.
 Usually, the trainees catch most of the things I wanted to mention, and I can choose just